• Skip to primary navigation

 • Either two mini ones, like those pictured, weighing about 300 g/ 10.6 oz or a regular-sized one.

 • Usually, I would divide the head into smaller florets, spice them well, and roast them.
 But from time to time, as a special treat, I bake a whole cauliflower.
-And I do that mostly when I have the luck of finding such beautiful colorful mini ones.
+And I do that mostly when I have the luck of finding such beautiful, colorful mini-ones.

-• If you are using a regular-sized head (they weigh about 800 – 1000 g/ 1.7 – 2.2 lbs around here) increase the roasting time.
+• If you are using a regular-sized head (they weigh about 800 - 1000 g/ 1.7 - 2.2 lbs around here), increase the roasting time.
 Usually, I would need about 1 hour and 20 minutes or maybe a bit more for a large head of about 1 kg/ 2.2 lbs.

-• Make sure to start checking after about one hour and 10 minutes roasting time and keep checking until the vegetable is done to your liking.
+• Make sure to start checking after about one hour and 10 minutes of roasting time and keep checking until the vegetable is done to your liking.

 Spices: